ElifSinemAktas/experimental-devops-project/deployment/docs/05_deploy_with_gitlab_runner.md

-## Deploy with Gitlab Runner
+## Deploy with Self-Managed Gitlab Runner

 ### Create role and rolebinding

 The apps will run in works-on-local namespace, we want the gitlab-runner service account in the automation namespace to have the required permissions in the works-on-local namespace.
-This requires creating a Role in works-on-local and binding it to the gitlab-runner Service Account in automation.
+This requires creating a Role in works-on-local and binding it to the gitlab-runner Service Account in automation ns.

 ```bash
 kubectl get sa -n automation